Rhino to IFC Example

 In this instance there are two layers in which I do not want to include in the IFC file, Default and WORKING.
 In practice these layers by default would not be included in the export as they are not contained within the hierarchy underneath the root Project layer.
 You can also set layers within the root layer hierarchy to IGNORE and these will not be exported.

 Once you have set the information to the geometry you can export the IFC file by navigating to the defined project line in the RhinoIFC Layers panel.
-Right click on the the root project later and select ExportToFile.
+Right click on the root project layer and select **ExportToFile**.

 The typical RhinoIFC Export options should appear and you can select the options you wish for your export.
 For explanation on export options please see here.